machingclee/2020-11-11-deep-learning-study/README.md

 ### 2020-11-19-transfer-learning
 In-depth study of manipulating h5py package to save features, labels, etc into HDF5 database so that we can load much much larger dataset.

 In [2020-11-17-data-augmentation](https://github.com/machingclee/deep-learning-study/tree/main/2020-11-17-data-augmentation) we have trained our MiniVGGNet with data-augmentation to achieve an validation-accuracy of about 70%.
-By transfer learning using
+By transfer learning using as simple as the following structure

 `VGG16 without TOP => Dense Layer (17) => SOFTMAX`

-We can boost the validation accuracy up to 90% now!!
+we can boost the validation accuracy up to 90% now!!
 Especially VGG16 is trained on ImageNet dataset which has nothing to do with the flower17 dataset.
 ```
               precision    recall  f1-score   support